TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 The model produces nice residuals and we’ll make good use of them later.

+### Extending the GAM Temporal Term

+In the GAM model, I have a **smooth term for Month × Year**.
+But since 2025 was not part of the training set, I had to **extend** this term artificially.

+To do so, I reused the 2024 monthly pattern and **re-anchored** it so that each month’s average corresponds to **December-24 forward prices** (the last available futures quotations).
+This ensures the model remains consistent with the forward curve at the time of calibration.

 ### From Baseline to Simulation

 Past residual loads are behind us, and our baseline is now set.
 But we don’t yet know the **residual load for 2025** then how can we generate our price scenarios?